-A special gel or liquid will be applied to the teeth to help the sealant adhere to the surface securely.
+A special gel or liquid will be applied to the teeth to securely help the sealant adhere to the surface.
 The teeth are dried again.
 The dental sealant is then applied onto the surface of each tooth and left to harden.
 Sometimes, a special curing light may be used to harden the sealant quickly.

-Adult sealants can also be placed on incipient cavities (shallow cavities, stained grooves).
+Adult sealants can also be placed on incipient cavities (shallow, stained grooves).

-The dental sealant procedure takes anywhere between 10 to 45 minutes, depending on the number of teeth requiring sealants.
+The dental sealant procedure takes between 10 to 45 minutes, depending on the number of teeth requiring sealants.
 The sealants usually last for several years.
-The dentist will examine the sealants and re-apply at each visit if necessary (especially if the sealant is chipped, broken, or worn-down in places).
+The dentist will examine the sealants and re-apply them at each visit (especially if the sealant is chipped, broken, or worn down in places).

 While sealants don’t last forever, they are known to last as long as ten years on average.

 In general, you can eat and drink with no restrictions at all.
-In a day or two, you’ll forget you have sealants at all.
+In a day or two, you’ll forget you have sealants.

 It will help if you practice good oral hygiene by brushing and flossing daily and eating a healthy diet.
 Try to avoid eating too many sugary foods, sweets, and candies.
-Dental sealants can help protect the teeth from infection and are considered a very effective form of preventative care.
+Dental sealants can help protect the teeth from infection and are considered effective preventative care.